Chandler’s Early Life, Art, and Activism

 His works mean to show that no group is immune to either victimizing or being victimized by another group and all have, at one time in history, played one or the other role.

-Artist Addresses How Desire for Opulence Drives Global Oppression
+Addressing the Connection Between Desire for Opulence and Global Oppression

 As the 21st century dawned on an America growing in wealth, status, and materialism, Chandler’s art evolved again.
 America had become a service-oriented, knowledge-based, high-tech economy whose industry chiefs exported most of the country’s manufacturing jobs to “third world” countries around the globe.